l0450/BakeryWebsite/README.md

 long it has been in business.
 I made that using p as a paragraph and h as headings.
 Below the text, we can see 2 images presenting the owners, with a small description below.

+## Contact us page (contact.html) ##

+When the user decides to click the "Contact" button, there is an information presented on how and when to contact the company, Contact details are included as well.
+If a person wants to have face-to-face inquiry, at the bottom of the site, there is a map displayed with pointed locations where the bakery shops are located.